-MINIMUM HOLDING
+MINIMUM HOLDING AMOUNT

-Except as otherwise agreed by the Company, no redemption, transfer or conversion may be made which would result in any Shareholder remaining or being registered as the holder of Shares in a Sub-Fund or class where the net assets of such holding would be below the minimum subscription level.
+Except as otherwise agreed by the Company, no redemption, transfer, or conversion may be made which would result in any Shareholder remaining or being registered as the holder of Shares in a Sub-Fund or class where the net assets of such holding would be below the minimum holding amount specified in Chapter 15 "Shares".

-If as a result of any request for redemption, transfer or conversion, the aggregate net assets of the Shares held by any Shareholder would fall below the minimum subscription level specified in Chapter 15 "Shares", the shareholder may be requested to make an additional investment sufficient to meet or exceed the relevant limit.
-Where the shareholder does not act on this request, a full redemption of the outstanding Share position will be effected by the Company.
+If as a result of any request for redemption, transfer, or conversion, the aggregate net assets of the Shares held by any Shareholder would fall below such minimum holding amount, the Shareholder may be requested to make an additional investment sufficient to meet or exceed the relevant limit.
+Where the Shareholder does not act on this request, a full redemption of the outstanding Share position will be effected by the Company.

-≻ MARKET TIMING
+MARKET TIMING